 There are those who query the wisdom of habituating gorillas for tourist visits.
 One area of concern is health, with humans and gorillas being sufficiently close genetically for there to be a real risk of passing a viral or bacterial infection to a habituated gorilla, which might in turn infect other members of its group, potentially resulting in all their deaths should they have no resistance to the infection.
 Another concern is that habituating gorillas to humans increases their vulnerability to poachers, a theory backed up by the fact that most mountain gorillas poached since the mid 1990s belonged to habituated troops.

 Given the above, a reasonable response might be to query the wisdom of habituating gorillas in the first place.
 The problem facing conservationists is that gorillas cannot be conserved in a vacuum.
-At current prices, the Rwandan authorities can potentially earn US$48,000 daily in tracking permits alone, much of which is pumped back into the protection and management of the Volcanoes Park or distributed to local communities bordering the park.
+The park generated more than US$16 million in 2016 and, at current prices, the Rwandan authorities can potentially earn US$144,000 daily in tracking permits alone, much of which is pumped back into the protection and management of the Volcanoes Park or distributed to local communities bordering the park.
 There are also the broader benefits of job creation through tourism in and around the Virungas.
 And even in terms of pure conservation, habituation has many positive effects, allowing researchers and rangers to monitor the gorillas on a daily basis, and to intervene when one of them is ill, injured or in a snare.